rammazzoti2000/Positioning-and-Floating-Elements/README.md

 # Positioning-and-Floating-Elements
-> Clone of the New York Times using float positioning technique
+> This is a project that clones the New York Time Website.
+The purpose of this project is to practice with positioning and floating.

 ![screenshot](/assets/web_screenshot.png)